romana/romana.github.io/try/openstack.md

 >Note: A *traceroute* to an instance on a different host will show blank entries for the router hops along the path.
 This is normal, since ICMP traffic is blocked by default across OpenStack Hosts.

-Trying to ping instances on different Segments will fail.
+Trying to ping instances on different Segments will fail as expected since they are isolated.

 Try launching more instances as a different Tenant (demo).
 There you will see addresses being assigned to the instances with a different Tenant ID.
-Pinging these instances from any of the 'admin' Tenant instances will fail.
+Pinging these instances from any of the 'admin' Tenant instances will fail as expected since they are separate isolated tenants.

-You can relaunch DevStack with a different number of Compute nodes by changing the *devstack_compute_node* value in the [configuration file](https://github.com/romana/romana/blob/master/romana-install/group_vars/all) and running ./romana-setup again.
+You can build a DevStack cluster with a different number of Compute Nodes by changing the *devstack_compute_node* value in the [configuration file](https://github.com/romana/romana/blob/master/romana-install/group_vars/all) and running ./romana-setup again.

 Romana provides a basic command line utility list or add new Hosts, Tenants, Segments, etc.  If you are logged in to the OpenStack Controller, you can list the Romana Tenants and/or Hosts with the following commands:

 	ubuntu@ip-192-168-0-10:~$ romana show-tenant
 	ubuntu@ip-192-168-0-10:~$ romana show-host

-You can visit the other Romana [repositories](https://github.com/romana/core) to see the Go code, run tests, etc.
+You can visit the other Romana repositories to see the [Go code, run tests](https://github.com/romana/core), etc. and the [OpenStack ML2 and IPAM drivers](https://github.com/romana/networking-romana).